November 2022 – 15 min read

 Optional benefits

-You may also want to look at offering additional benefits that employees can choose to opt into, such as Portable Benefits.
+You may also want to look at offering additional benefits that employees can choose to opt into, such as Freedom to Choose™ life, critical illness, and accident insurance.

-Portable Benefits let you supplement your benefits plan by offering employees optional life, critical illness and accidental death and dismemberment (AD&D) coverage that they can keep even if they leave your plan.
+This insurance lets you supplement your benefits plan by offering employees optional life, critical illness and accidental coverage that they can keep even if they leave your plan.
 Employees can use an online needs analysis tool, select their type and desired amount of coverage, designate beneficiaries and choose how they want to pay their premiums.

 When thinking about providing benefits, you may also want to consider offering a group retirement and savings planOpens in a new window to help your employees plan for the future.